LilyTronics/lily_data_logger_software/docs/create_configuration.rst

 2 seconds (two measurements).
 If the measurements come in too slow, a time error will be reported.
 If this happens, you need to increase the sample time or make the instruments measure faster.

 The next time setting is the end time.
-You can choose for a fixed end time.
+You can choose for a fixed end time or continuous mode.
 In the given example the end time is set to one minute.
 After 1 minute the measurements will stop automatically.
 With a sample time of 3 seconds, this will give you 21 samples (1 at start and then 20 samples every 3 seconds for 60 seconds).
 The end time can also be set to continuous mode.
 This way there is no end time and the measurements go on until manually stopped.
 The number of samples will thus depend on when the process is stopped.